swethaedaguttu/Frappe-Job-application/README.md

 Screenshots of the application are available in the `screenshots` directory:
 - Login Screen
-- Task Dashboard
+- Job Application Dashboard
-- Task Creation Form
+- Job Application Creation Form
 - Role-based UI differences

 ## License